Cendol: Ingredients

-The ingredients of cendol relies heavily on aren (sugar palm) and coconut plants.
+The ingredients of cendol relies heavily on aren (palm sugar) and coconut plants.
 The dessert's original or basic ingredients are coconut milk, jelly noodles made from rice flour with green food colouring (usually derived from the pandan leaf), shaved ice, and palm sugar.
-The cendol in Indonesia is usually served in a tall glass, assembled with liquid gula jawa or palm sugar syrup in the bottom, followed by green jellies, poured with coconut milk, and topped with shaved ice.
+The cendol in Java is usually served in a tall glass, assembled with liquid gula jawa or palm sugar syrup in the bottom, followed by green jellies, poured with coconut milk, and topped with shaved ice.
+In West Sumatra is served in a bowl instead of a glass.
+Cindua langkok (cendol with various fillings) is usually mixed with lupis, durian, ampiang (traditional glutinous rice krispies), and doused with palm sugar.

-The Singaporean and Malaysian versions usually have sweetened red beans added, and are served in a bowl instead of a glass.
+The Singaporean and Malaysian versions usually have sweetened red beans added, and are served in a bowl.
 The palm sugar, often added as a dark syrup, is referred to as gula melaka.

-In Sunda, Indonesia, cendol is a dark-green pulpy dish of rice (or sago) flour worms with coconut milk and syrup of areca sugar.
+In West Java, cendol is a dark-green pulpy dish of rice (or sago) flour worms with coconut milk and syrup of areca sugar.
 In Javanese, cendol refers to the green jelly-like part of the beverage, while the combination of cendol, palm sugar and coconut milk is called dawet.
 Today, the green cendol jelly noodles are mainly made from rice flour, since rice is more readily available.
 However, in Java, a traditional cendol worm-like jelly noodles was made from sagu aren, or sago starch extracted from the trunk of sugar palm (Arenga pinnata).

 In Indonesia, additional ingredients might include tapai (fermented sweet cassava), black grass jelly, and sweetened condensed milk.
-In Indonesia and Thailand, cendol usually served in tall glass, in Malaysia and Singapore however, they usually served in a bowl.
+In Java (Indonesia) and Thailand, cendol usually served in a tall glass, meanwhile in West Sumatra (Indonesia), Malaysia, and Singapore however, they usually served in a bowl.
 To make cendol chewy and not hard, the mixture must contain sago flour and rice flour in the right composition.

 In Myanmar, mont let saung has 2 primary forms, htannyet mont let saung (ထန်းလျက်မုန့်လက်ဆောင်း), which is served in a caramel-coloured jaggery syrup, and onno mont let saung (အုန်းနို့မုန့်လက်ဆောင်း), which is served with coconut milk.
 The snack is an iconic snack during Thingyan (Burmese New Year), where it is commonly served by satuditha donors to revellers.
+Cendol also features in a Burmese dessert called shwe yin aye.
 Thai lot chong is closer to the Javanese original, only consisting of green worm-like jellies, coconut milk, liquid palm sugar, and shaved ice.